 I grew up in a rural county of eastern Virginia but spent almost all of my twenties elsewhere: getting a PhD in philosophy at New York University, falling in love in Paris, teaching philosophy at Brandeis University outside Boston, and living on a two-hundred-year-old retired dairy farm in Brittany.
 Seven years ago I moved home to the place where I grew up.

 I write a lot about spiritual things, because of some important transformations in my own life.
 I grew up Southern Baptist, but I was an atheist for most of my twenties, and I would not say I’ve come “back” to faith but rather “onward” to faith.
 My spiritual life is no longer based on words written in a book or spoken from a pulpit but on the knowledge of my heart and my own experience.
 Not infallible, I know, but pretty good guides all the same.

-When I’m not writing, I can be found feeding chickens, hoeing corn, or canning way too many green beans.
-On the other hand, if it’s raining or snowing, I’m likely to be under a blanket on the couch, watching HGTV with my husband and stepdaughter.
+When I’m not writing, I can be found feeding chickens, hoeing strawberries, or canning way too many green beans.
+On the other hand, if it’s raining or snowing, I’m likely to be under a blanket on the couch, watching football or French police dramas (Engrenages, anyone?).

 I can be contacted by email at sharon.rawlette[at]gmail[dot]com.